 Corticosteroids are typically taken in conjunction with disease-modulating anti-rheumatic drugs (DMARDs).
 For most patients, DMARDs can take weeks to begin working.
 In this time, it’s important to try and get the disease under control as much as possible.
 Using corticosteroids during this waiting period is a highly effective method of reducing inflammation and helping alleviate pain and stiffness for the patient.

 Corticosteroids may also be prescribed during periods of flare-ups, whereby the disease becomes highly active and severe symptoms appear.
 Corticosteroids are used to quiet down the symptoms and provide immediate relief for patients.

 Though corticosteroids can be very effective at reducing inflammation and alleviating pain, they do carry many serious side effects.
 Side effects from corticosteroids are more likely to occur when they are used as regular treatment over a longer period of time.
-This is why physicians try to limit the long-term reliance on corticosteroids for rheumatoid arthritis treatment.
+This is why physicians try to limit the long-term reliance on corticosteroids for RA treatment.

 Usually, intra-articular corticosteroid injections don’t produce as severe of side effects as oral corticosteroids produce.
 However, corticosteroid injections may produce separate side effects than oral corticosteroids.
 For example, many patients develop skin irritation and rashes at the injection site.

-Rheumatoid arthritis patients taking corticosteroids will experience nearly immediate relief of symptoms.
+RA patients taking corticosteroids will experience nearly immediate relief of symptoms.
 Corticosteroids target inflammation quickly, relieving the patient of pain and stiffness, which helps restore quality of life.